 College of the Atlantic was awarded 8 badges in the 2021 rankings.

-College of the Atlantic is also ranked #5 out of 17 schools in Maine.
+According to College Factual's 2021 analysis, College of the Atlantic is ranked #319 out of 1,715 schools in the nation that were analyzed for overall quality.

 Is It Hard to Get Into College of the Atlantic?

 The acceptance rate at College of the Atlantic is a competitive 68%, so make sure you take your application seriously when putting it together.
 Even leaving out a minor detail could be a reason to move you to the rejection pile.

 Student to Faculty Ratio

 The student to faculty ratio is often used to measure the number of teaching resources that a college or university offers its students.
 The national average for this metric is 15 to 1, but at College of the Atlantic it is much better at 10 to 1.
 That's good news for students who want to interact more on a personal level with their teachers.

 In addition to the student to faculty ratio, some people look at what percentage of faculty members are full-time as a sign of how much time professors will be able to spend with their students.
 This is because part-time teachers may not be be on campus as much as their full-time counterparts.

 The full-time faculty percentage at College of the Atlantic is 100%.
 This is higher than the national average of 47%.